enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/block.md

 <|ploy@trickster:templates|trick-id=trickster:place_block,cost=max(distance * 1G\, 8G)|>

-Places the given block at the given position.
+Places a block at the given position.

 ;;;;;

-Will consume its respective item.
+The block to place is determined based on a slot reference or block type fragment.

+If given a block type, the first available item of that type in the caster's inventory will be consumed.

+;;;;;

-This ploy optionally takes two additional arguments.
+Ploy of Creation optionally takes two additional arguments.

 - The first defines the direction to place from.
 - The second defines what side of an adjacent block is interacted with when placing.